hostspacer/MySQLiDatabase/README.md

     'age>' => 30,
     'score>=' => 50,
     'type!=' => 'guest',
-    'department' => ['Sales', 'Marketing', 'HR'] // value in array for IN operator ];
+    'department' => ['Sales', 'Marketing', 'HR']
+];
 ```
+Array value for department column indicates use of IN operator

 ## Parse Raw MySQLi Statement
 It will automatically convert your raw sql statement into a secure statement and then execute it for result.